Freiling87/CCU/CCU/Scratchpad.md

   - Language System: Added some dialogue regarding various language gaps.
 ##			Bugs
 Except crickets.
 Crickets are fine.
+###				Identical Shop Inventories
+Copies of Test Dummy A all have the same shop rolls

+###				Water Pistol in Shops
+Doesn't seem to show up in inventories when other items are in the pool.
+Qty is large negative number for some reason, not affected by Shiddy/Shoddy Side note, taser spawns in vanilla shopkeeper without even showing a qty, maybe we can bypass by nulling it?
 ##			Bug Archive
 ###				H	Scene Setters Activate Chunk
 Scene setters may cause events that the designer wished the player to witness to play out too early for them to see.
 Normally the trigger for activating the chunk is by player proximity.